United Kingdom

 New crisis in the Starmer government: the Minister of Defense resigns

-John Healey resigns over disagreements about investment needed for the armies in "such a dangerous time"
+John Healey resigns over disagreements on investment needed for the armed forces at "such a dangerous time"

 LondonNew crisis in Keir Starmer's government.
-And one that has erupted by surprise.
-British Defence Secretary John Healey has resigned this Thursday in disagreement with the government's new military investment plan.
-Healey accuses Downing Street of not being up to the current geopolitical moment and denounces that the Strategic Defence Review has been greatly downgraded after months of disputes between Number 10, the Ministry of Defence, and the Treasury.
+British Defence Secretary John Healey resigned this Thursday in disagreement with the government's new military investment plan.
+Healey accuses Downing Street of not being up to the current geopolitical moment and denounces that the Defence Strategic Review plan has been significantly watered down after months of disputes between Number 10, the Ministry of Defence and the Treasury.

 Cargando